fzeulf/vkmusic_downloader/README.md

 ```
 * $email - registration email
 * $pass - registration password
-* $download_dir - full path to directory where music will be placed, script can create it if it doesn't exist
+* $download_dir - full path to directory where tracks will be placed, script can create it if it doesn't exist
 * $ua - browser user agent string, could be leaved as is

 ### Options and examples
     -s,--search name - search by given name
     -a,--artist - modificator for search by artist name
     -d,--debug - enable debug output
-    -u,--usermusic - show all user music
+    -u,--usertracks - show all user tracks
     -h,-?,--help - Print this help and exit

-    Show first 50 user music:
+    Show first 50 user tracks:
     ./vkmusic_downloader.pl
-    Show all user added music:
+    Show all user tracks:
     ./vkmusic_downloader.pl -u
-    Search by music name:
+    Search by track name:
     ./vkmusic_downloader.pl -s 'Candy Shop'
     Search by artist name:
     ./vkmusic_downloader.pl -s astrix -a